microsoft/TypeScript-Handbook/pages/Modules.md

 # Optional Module Loading and Other Advanced Loading Scenarios

+TODO: This belongs in a separate list of [advanced] recipes.
+Also, the explanation has way too many words.

 In some cases, you may want to only load a module under some conditions.
 In TypeScript, we can use the pattern shown below to implement this and other advanced loading scenarios to directly invoke the module loaders without losing type safety.